Courses may not be offered every semester; view the course schedule pdf on the Current Students page for available options.

 1 credit – Fall and Spring semesters

-Prerequisite: Instructor approval
+Prerequisite: Instructor consent

-Course Description: Current topics in medicinal chemistry.
+Course Description: Current topics in medicinal chemistry

 Phar 6160: Experimental and Clinical Pharmacology Seminar